missingfaktor/tydd-with-idris-notes/Chapter00/00-REPL.md

 ### Cons:

-- There seems to be no way to define data types at the REPL.
 - Multi-line code (like with `:{`-`:}` in Haskell REPL, and `:paste` in Scala REPL) does not seem to be supported.
+This makes defining data types, for instance, messy.
 - The REPL feels quite buggy in general.
 Some examples:

 ```idris